 Research has shown that students who are taught phonics through explicit instruction become better readers.
 Perhaps there is a time and a place for both teaching approaches?
 An important part of the teaching of phonics is differentiation and meeting the needs of individual students.

-…and don’t forget, if there’s anything that you need that we haven’t already created, feel free to make a request via the Request a Resource page on the Teach Starter website.
+…and don’t forget, if there’s anything that you need that we haven’t already created, please make a request via the Request a Resource page on the Teach Starter website.

 Teaching phonics can be so much fun with a little bit of imagination and creativity.

-You’d be crazy not to make the most of this free download and try a few of these fun ideas.
+You’d be crazy not to make the most of this resource and try a few of these fun ideas.

 Watch this space for Phonics Games Part 2 …